 These Basement Brownies, also known as the best chocolate caramel brownies, are a big time favorite on RecipeGirl.com.

-Watch the short video showing you how to make these Basement Brownies, then you can print out the complete recipe and make them yourself!
+Watch the short video showing you how to make these Basement Brownies, then you can scroll down to the bottom to print out the complete recipe and make them yourself!

 They’re so easy to make, and there is a great story behind them!